 float:

-: Here - at the position in the text where the table
+h : Here - at the position in the text where the table

 environment appears.

-: Top - at the top of a text page.
+t : Top - at the top of a text page.

-: Bottom - at the bottom of a text page.
+b : Bottom - at the bottom of a text page.

-: Page of floats - on a separate float page, which is a
+p : Page of floats - on a separate float page, which is a

 page containing no text, only floats.
-The standard report
+The standard report and article classes use the

-default placement [tbp]
+default placement [tbp].

 .